Skip to main content

 cancel_job

-def cancel_job(job: CoerceableToJobId) -> RunResponse
+cancel_job(job: CoerceableToJobId) -> RunResponse

-Cancel an existing job.
+Cancel an existing job

 Returns: